| Frst

 to this website

-did not existed except as trees and barren bog on a
+Gander did not existed except as trees and barren bog

 later, in 1954, it was the largest and probably

-they were headed.
-Our buddies were from all
+what time zone they were headed.
+Our buddies

-over in the world.
-Without knowing it, people from
+were from all over in the world.
+Without knowing it,

 But most of the people who built Gander in such a magnificent manner were generally ordinary men from all over Newfoundland - without their families - who came to a place first called Hatties Camp.
 The wages were good, the work was back-breaking, most of it was manual but all was done in record time.
 In a way therefore, Gander was not cosmopolitan at all but rather like any outport town, with the values and traditions of self reliance and community spirit, transported into the wilderness.
 During the Second World war, the friendly military occupation of Gander left its mark on the people, right down to the architecture of their first homes, schools, stores and churches.
 Without realizing it, because Gander was Gander, we became citizens of the world, while keeping our small town values.
 Quite a place. ----------------------------------------------------------